-Listening to our members, it was clear the focus for the year should be one of maintaining and, where possible, increasing the volume of activities provided by the association to support the membership.
-At the same time, it was important to ensure the organisation was financially sustainable by making a small surplus to bring reserves further closer to the level they were pre-pandemic.
+The business plan for the year was clear that the focus for the year should be one of maintaining and, where possible, increasing the volume of activities provided by the association to support the membership.
+At the same time, it was important to ensure the organisation was financially sustainable by making a surplus to bring reserves further back to the level they were at pre-pandemic.

 We are delighted to be able to say that both objectives were achieved.
-The volume of activity and support to members was greater than ever.
-Financially, the statutory accounts show a surplus of £290k for the year to 30 June 2022, bringing reserves up to a level of £4,244k.
+The volume of activity and support to members has been greater than ever, while, financially, the statutory accounts show a surplus of £416,000 for the year to 30 June 2023.
+This financial result brings the financial reserves of the HFMA up to a level of £4,660,000, which is slightly ahead of the pre-pandemic position.